lawk-mineh/lawk-mineh.github.io/_pages/talks.md

 I will also be in the following places, attending the following events:

 - Bonn, May 2024 - Homology growth in topology and group theory
-- Bristol, June 2024 - Ian Leary's 60th birthday ~~party~~ conference
+- Bristol, June 2024 - Learyfest
 - Southampton, June 2024 - The interplay between geometric group theory and K-theory
 - Birmingham, July 2024 - Postgradute group theory conference 2024
 - Bangalore, July-August 2024 - Geometry in Groups